 The City of San Jose makes a lot of information available online.
 Public Records can be requested in writing, via the mail, email, or fax.
 Requests may also be made verbally on the phone or in person.
 However, to avoid confusion and to make certain that you obtain the records you want, it is best to put your request in writing.
 Although not required, the Public Records Request form is available online to assist you in making a request.
 Requests for public records can also be submitted directly to the department which manages the record being sought.
 Public Records Act Coordinator information is available in the link provided.

 Try to be as clear as possible when requesting records and put date limits on your request.
 Offer any search clues you can and if you are informed that the records you are requesting do not exist, discuss alternatives with the City staff to whom you are making the request.

 Fees & Charges for Duplicating

 The City does not charge for the time and costs incurred in searching for, locating, or collecting records.
 However, the City may charge for the actual costs of duplicating paper records.
-The current fee is $.23 per page and postage.
+The current fee is $.19 per page 8.5x11 and postage.
 The City may also charge for duplicating a record from one medium to another.

 Requests for electronic records generally requires payment for the cost of programming and computer services necessary to produce records that are not routinely produced.
 Costs for programming vary from department to department.

 If you believe that you have been inappropriately denied access to City of San José public records, you may appeal that denial by contacting either the Open Government Manager by email or phone at (408) 535-8120 of the City Council Rules and Open Government Committee by emailing the Office of the City Clerk or calling (408) 535-1260